Grecrack/book_rec/README.md

 # Book Recommendation System

-This repository contains the code for a Book Recommendation System.
-The system allows users to rate books, receive personalized book recommendations, and view their profile and ratings.
+BookRec is a book recommendation system, designed and implemented as part of my thesis project for my university studies.
+Using machine learning techniques, it aims to provide users with personalized book suggestions tailored to their reading preferences."
 ## Features

 - Users can create a new account and receive a unique user ID.